 Boo has been directly impacted by bipolar disorder.
-She shares her experiences with mental illness in order to help stomp out the stigma of.
+She shares her experiences with mental illness in order to help stomp out the stigmas.

 What Is Bipolar Disorder?

-Bipolar II Disorder: One or more major depressive episodes with at least one hypo-manic episode.
-Hypo-manic episodes have symptoms similar to manic episodes, but are not as severe.
+One or more major depressive episodes with at least one hypo-manic episode.
+Hypo-manic episodes have symptoms similar to manic episodes but are not as severe.
 Other forms of mania may include behaviors such as unexplained irritability, insomnia, and unacceptable social behaviors.

 Other Symptoms May Include: